KyleBell209/Fashion_App/README.md

 ```

 ## Disclaimer
 Beware that the initial time to generate recommendations may take a while, this is due to TensorFlow needing to be initialized.
+This was also worked on with an old deprecated version of Python, using 3.7.2, this may cause dependancy issues.